1. How does this place work?

 9. Do you service bikes or do I have to fix my bike myself?

-Yes we service bikes during the winter, just like a regular bike shop.
+Yes, we service bikes during the slower months just like a regular bike shop.
 To find out our prices head here.

 10. Can I just quickly use a tool if I’m not a member?